IGEL-Community/PSIGEL/Docs/Reset-UMSDevice.md

 ```

 ## DESCRIPTION
 Resets a device to factory defaults and removes it completely (without recycle bin) via API.
-The device has to be online to be reset, otherwise the device is only removed.

 ## EXAMPLES